Photo permission granted by Chiara D'Agostino 2018

 You will need to be well when you visit- no fever or cold symptoms- me too!
 There will be no cancellation fee if you are unwell.

-I will follow the recommendations in hygiene and cleaning between patients.
+I will follow the recommendations in hygiene and cleaning between appointments.

-I will wear a gown and mask - changed after each appointment.
+I will wear recommended PPE for each appointment.